Motion Detection OpenCV Python

 Motion Detection Algorithm OpenCV Python

-To detect motion with OpenCV and Python, we’ll use the following steps:
+To detect motion with OpenCV and Python, you can use the following steps:

 1. Capture the video stream using a camera or a video file.